"It is the darkness that is the light, and the stillness that is the dancing"

 These have a complex and exquisite history, just like the dance itself.
 If we step into the origins of this dance, looking at the contexts in which dance was performed, I see two distinct contexts.

-Looking at belly dance costume in a religious setting, through temple and tomb paintings depicting musicians and dancers, we see women in fine fabrics, transparent folds, exquisitely adorned ankles, wrists, necks and heads and sometimes bare breasted.
+Looking at belly dance costume in a ritualistic setting, through temple and tomb paintings depicting musicians and dancers, we see women in fine fabrics, transparent folds, exquisitely adorned ankles, wrists, necks and heads and sometimes bare breasted.

 In Egypt, depictions of women in ancient temple paintings show them wearing transparent pleated skirts, some form of hip belt or adornment, neck collars and head gear.